soxoj/username-generation-guide/README.md

 ...
 ```

-Also you can find it convenient to use [Email Permutator](http://metricsparrow.com/toolkit/email-permutator/) from Metric Sparrow Toolkit.
+Also, you can find it convenient to use [Email Permutator](http://metricsparrow.com/toolkit/email-permutator/) from Metric Sparrow Toolkit.

 For fans of a console there are some specialized tools:

-- Script [python-email-permutator](https://github.com/Satys/python-email-permutator) based on spreedsheet mentioned above;
+- Script [python-email-permutator](https://github.com/Satys/python-email-permutator) based on spreadsheet mentioned above.

-- [Logins generator](https://github.com/c0rv4x/logins-generator) supporting flexible ways to combine first, last and middle names;
+- [Logins generator](https://github.com/c0rv4x/logins-generator) supporting flexible ways to combine first, last and middle names.

 Looking ahead, I will tell you that from lists of names you can [quickly make](#addition-of-mail-domain) a list of emails.

 ---

-If you have any other additional information, you can significantly expand amount of candidates for usernames.
-It can be year of birth, city, country, profession, and... literally anything.
+If you have any other additional information, you can significantly expand the number of candidates for usernames.
+It can be a year of birth, city, country, profession, and... literally anything.

 What can be used in this case?